USI-MSDE-SA-2022/software-architecture-model-Travad/src/sa/model/index.md

 Quality: _Ease of Integration_

-Scenario: It should be possible to retrieve the same application underlying data with 1 single consistent API
+Scenario: It should be possible to retrieve the same application underlying data with 1 single consistent API.

 ```puml
 @startuml